JaminMartin/pyet-mc/README.md

 conda create --name 'name of your env' python=3.11
 ```
 Activate this virtual environment with "conda activate 'name of your env'" This ensures the package doesn't overwrite any of your existing Numpy/Scipy python libraries
-Clone this repository in a location of your choosing, or download as a zip file and extract it
+Clone this repository in a location of your choosing, or download it as a zip file and extract it
 ```
 git clone git@github.com:JaminMartin/pyet-mc.git
 ```